What’s the difference between the oil in your store-bought Italian dressing and the stuff that goes in your car? Apparently not too much.

 So many of the fats and oils that go into our food today are actually unhealthy, and they’re processed with a petroleum-based solvent, which causes irritation, inflammation, disease, and worst of all, heart issues.
 In fact, what we now call “vegetable oil” was once called “industrial seed oil” and was classified as “toxic waste.”

-When wandering the grocery aisles, knowing the difference between good and bad fats and how oil plays a role is essential.
+When wandering the grocery aisles, knowing the difference between good fats vs bad fats and how oil plays a role is essential.
 But research about fat is confusing and the internet is cluttered with conflicting information and recommendations.
 To make things worse, our oils and condiments aisles are lined with bottles plastered with farse “healthy heart” claims.

 It’s important to educate yourself about the good oils, the bad oils, the healthy fats, and the unhealthy ones that often sneak their way into even our quote-on-quote “healthy” granolas and chips we’ve been snacking on.